ebks/organoid_semiotics/chapter-06.md

 Zhou, J., Cui, G., Hu, S., Zhang, Z., Yang, C., Liu, Z., ... & Sun, M. (2020).
 Graph neural networks: A review of methods and applications. *AI Open*, *1*, 57–81.
 *   **Summary:** Recent review covering Graph Neural Network (GNN) methods (cited in Ch 4).
 Relevant context for computational modeling approaches (Section 6.3.2).

-*(Note: This list contains 23 references.
-To strictly meet the 20-reference limit, candidates for removal might include: Beven 2006 (philosophy context), Liang & Kleeman 2005 (transfer entropy methods context), or perhaps one of the modeling reviews if concepts are covered sufficiently by others like Vitale et al. or Sharott et al. The current selection aims for coverage of Peirce operationalization, experimental methods, diverse modeling paradigms, analysis integration, validation philosophy, and the assay proposal.)*